 Does the auditor need a new engagement letter every year?

 Not necessarily.
 For recurring audits, ISA 210.13 requires the auditor to assess whether circumstances require revised terms.
 If nothing significant has changed, the auditor may continue under existing terms, with or without a formal reminder to management.
-However, many firms choose to issue a new letter annually as best practice — particularly for PIE engagements.
+However, many firms choose to issue a new letter annually, particularly for PIE engagements or where the regulatory environment is evolving.

 What should the auditor do if the client asks to downgrade from audit to review?

 The auditor must evaluate whether there is a reasonable justification for the change (ISA 210.14).
-If the justification is reasonable (e.g., the entity no longer meets statutory audit thresholds), the change may be accepted with a new engagement letter.
-If not reasonable — for example, management is trying to avoid a qualified opinion — the auditor should refuse.
+If the justification is reasonable (for example, the entity no longer meets statutory audit thresholds), the change may be accepted with a new engagement letter.
+If the justification is not reasonable (for example, management is trying to avoid a qualified opinion or limit the auditor's ability to investigate), the auditor should refuse.
 If the auditor cannot continue the original engagement and cannot agree to the change, the auditor must withdraw and consider reporting obligations (ISA 210.16).

 How does ISA 210 relate to ISA 580 (Written Representations)?

 The responsibilities that management acknowledges in the engagement letter under ISA 210 are later confirmed through formal written representations at the end of the audit under ISA 580.
-The engagement letter establishes the agreement at the start; the representation letter confirms that management fulfilled those responsibilities throughout the period.
-If management's representations are inconsistent with what was agreed, the auditor must investigate.
+The engagement letter establishes the agreement at the start.
+The representation letter confirms that management fulfilled those responsibilities throughout the period.
+If management's representations are inconsistent with what was agreed in the engagement letter, the auditor must investigate the discrepancy.

 Can the engagement letter limit the auditor's liability?